mindsdb/mindsdb/README.md

 * Data Scientists can streamline MLOps by deploying ML models as AI Tables.
 * Data Analysts can easily make forecasts on complex data (like multivariate time-series with high cardinality) and visualize them in BI tools like Tableau.

-**NEW!** Check-out the new MindsDB [ideation 💡 challenge](https://github.com/mindsdb/mindsdb/blob/staging/integrations_contest.md) (and the cash:dollar: prizes) for democratizing machine learning!
+**NEW!** Check-out the new MindsDB [Dev 💡 challenge](https://github.com/mindsdb/mindsdb/blob/staging/integrations_contest.md) (and the cash:dollar: prizes) for democratizing machine learning!

 If you like our project then we would really appreciate **a Star ⭐!**